 UE WonderboomFull Review

 Arguably the most useful case for a Bluetooth speaker is in areas where electronics might not be the most welcome, say, a pool or the beach.
-You wouldn’t walk into the surf with your cellphone, but with the UE Wonderboom you can bring your music with you.
-Not only is it IPX7 waterproof meaning that it can be submerged in a meter of water for 30 minutes, but it also floats.
-So you dropping it in a pool or the ocean doesn’t mean that it’s gone forever because it’ll just float on top of the water waiting for you to scoop it up.
+You wouldn’t walk into the surf with your cell phone, but with the UE Wonderboom you can bring your music with you.
+Not only is it IPX7 waterproof, meaning that it can be submerged in a meter of water for 30 minutes, but it also floats.
+So dropping it in a pool or the ocean doesn’t mean that it’s gone forever, because it’ll just float on top of the water waiting for you to scoop it up.

-Of course this kind of waterproofing does affect sound quality so don’t expect a controlled low end or clearly defined highs, but it does get pretty loud so if you’re at the beach or in the pool you can keep your and your friends entertained.
-On the downside it also suffers from a lackluster battery life, so as long as you remember to keep it charged up and don’t use it exclusively on max volume you won’t have much of a problem.
+Of course, this kind of waterproofing does affect sound quality so don’t expect a controlled low-end or clearly defined highs, but it does get pretty loud.
+If you’re at the beach or in the pool, you can keep you and your friends entertained.
+On the downside, it also suffers from a lackluster battery life.
+But as long as you remember to keep it charged up and don’t use it exclusively on max volume, you won’t have much of a problem.

 What you should know

 When it comes to audio quality, Bluetooth definitely has a deservedly poor reputation.
 It still has a ways to go before it can really go toe-to-toe with wired options, but for most folk: they sound just fine.
 This has more to do with how you connect the speakers to your source than the speakers themselves, as that’s the main bottleneck.
 You could easily buy an auxiliary cable for your speakers if you pick up a model with that capability, but the vast majority of users will elect to connect their phones with Bluetooth.